OpenZeppelin/docs.openzeppelin.com/README.md

 Finally, add an entry for it inside the [`model.yml`](./ui/preview/model.yml) file, for UI development purposes.

-### Post-processing
+### Pre-processing

-Generally, each repository under the `sources` field in the `playbook.yml` file will use `HEAD` as the default branch.
-However, if the repository requires to execute a post-processing step, a specific branch can be specified.
+The contents of each repository under `sources` in `playbook.yml` are used as-is with no pre-processing.
+If the repository requires a pre-processing step, it must be done in the CI of that repository and the results pushed to a branch that should be then specified as the source in `playbook.yml`.

-This site will pull in the latest version of the `branches` field from the `playbook.yml` source repository (i.e. `content.sources[*].branches`).
-This can be used to point to a post-processed branch.

-An example of a CI Github Action that post-processes the `master` branch and pushes the result to the `docs-v*` branch can be found in the OpenZeppelin Contracts [docs workflow](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/.github/workflows/docs.yml).
+An example of a CI Github Action that pre-processes the `master` branch and pushes the result to the `docs-v*` branch can be found in the OpenZeppelin Contracts [docs workflow](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/.github/workflows/docs.yml).
 This workflow creates an automated API reference for the Contracts library.